Souheib Dhaflaoui: Næstved

 On 31 July 2017 it was confirmed, that Dhaflaoui together with his friend, Tarik Mourihrib, had joined the Danish 2nd Division club Næstved BK.
 He left the club at the end of the 2018/19 season.

 Roskilde

 Dhaflaoui joined FC Roskilde on 23 July 2019.

 Return to B93

 On 4 September 2020 it was confirmed, that Dhaflaoui had returned to B.93.

 Return to Næstved

 On 7 June 2022 Dhaflaoui confirmed, that he had signed with his former - and newly promoted Danish 1st Division - club Næstved BK for the upcoming 2022-23 season.
+On 22 January 2024 Næstved confirmed that they had terminated the agreement with Dhaflaoui by mutual consent, six months before the player's contract was due to expire.
+This was because Dhaflaoui was finding it increasingly difficult to combine his civilian work with his job as a footballer at Næstved.

+FC Helsingør

+On 23 January 2024, Dhaflaoui moved to Danish 1st Division side FC Helsingør, a club he had played for earlier, on a deal until the end of 2025.

+On August 27, 2025, it was confirmed that Dhaflaoui switched to Fremad Amager on a loan deal for the remainder of the year, at which point his agreement with Helsingør also expired.